isaacperaza/elixir-busting/README.md

 // Change your assets path
 config.assetsPath = './public';

-// Override "builderFolder" with empty, in order to avoid versioned files created in a new folder config.versioning.buildFolder = '';

 Elixir(function(mix) {
     // Instead used a mix.version() task, use a mix.busting() task